BY JOSH MILLER, SportDOG® Brand

 Click here to see more summer training tips from Josh Miller.

-ABOUT THE AUTHOR: Josh Miller is the field specialist for SportDOG® Brand and owner of River Stone Kennels and Britishlabradors.com.
-Josh has more than 13 years of training experience and has been successful running in AKC/HRC hunt tests and field trials, and is a five-time NASHDA Championship winner.
+ABOUT THE AUTHOR: Josh Miller is the field specialist for SportDOG® Brand, and owner of River Stone Kennels.
+He has more than 13 years of training experience, has numerous successes in AKC/HRC tests and field trials.